nginxinc/nginx-basics-workshops/lab3/readme.md

 ## NGINX webserver with TLS

-Now that you a TLS cert and key for testing, you will configure NGINX to use them.
+Now that you have a TLS cert and key for testing, you will configure NGINX to use them.

 *NOTE:*  If you have a real TLS cert and key issued by a Certificate Authority, you can use those files in this exercise if you like, just copy them to the docker container, and use the configuration commands below.